 The line between anxiety disorder and worry is becoming blurred for more and more people.
 We’ll mention sources of anxiety as anything from missing our alarm in the morning to making sure we arrive at the airport four hours too early.
 If so many of us are saying we are anxious, but how do we know when it’s becoming something a little more serious?

-How do you know when you are developing it?
+How do you know when you are developing anxiety?

 Feeling nervous can hit us at any point, but how do we distinguish between everyday, legitimate worries and worries that suggest you may need to seek proper help?
 Dr Paul McLaren explains: “If you’re starting to worry about circumstances and things happening that don’t seem to be appropriate to the context and that someone in a similar situation wouldn’t worry about in that kind of way, then it’s probably becoming illness anxiety.”

 He goes on to say that the worry is getting out of hand “if it is becoming very difficult to concentrate, and you’re finding it difficult to settle, then when you start to try to address the worries you find another one pops up.
 So you end up worrying about something else.
 This can be a clear indication of an anxiety disorder.”

 Although anxiety is a natural human emotion, experiencing high levels of anxiety for a prolonged period of time can often tip over into diagnosable anxiety disorders such as anxiety attacks, panic, phobias and obsessive behaviours.
 It’s important to ensure you speak to a professional if you feel your anxiety is getting out of hand.